iotile/coretools/doc/source/tutorials/sensor-graph-intro.rst

     manual signed streamer on all outputs;
     realtime streamer on unbuffered 10;

-These two streamer say that we would like to report realtime data whenever it is available on the `unbuffered 10` stream and we would also like to send all `output` streams as historical data that will be triggered manually.
+These two streamers say that we would like to report realtime data whenever it is available on the `unbuffered 10` stream and we would also like to send all `output` streams as historical data that will be triggered manually.